Tyjameslundgames/WarriorsRule/README.md

-#Its me tyjameslund games aka Foxking (my new nickname :D)
+#Hey guys it's me tyjameslund games.

 <p> Hi guys it me tyjameslund games aka the FoxKing!
 This is my second website that ive made, sadly my other website malfunctioned and I lost it.
 I have many things to add to this